jericovalino/Train_Mask_RCNN/README.md

     C:\tools\cuda\bin

 #### 1. Install Python 3.6.8
-Download the Windows x86-64 executable installer from the [Python website](https://www.python.org/downloads/release/python-368/). <br/>
+-Download the Windows x86-64 executable installer from the [Python website](https://www.python.org/downloads/release/python-368/). <br/>
-Note that we need this specific Python release since the version 3.7.x is having issues downloading the tensorflow package! <br/>
+-Note that we need this specific Python release since the version 3.7.x is having issues downloading the tensorflow package! <br/>
-To make it easier to add in the Windows Environment Variables install Python on "C:\Python36\" directory.
+-To make it easier to add in the Windows Environment Variables install Python on "C:\Python36\" directory.

 Add Python to Windows Environment Variable Path by clicking your way thru the following: <br/>
 > This PC>>Properties>>Advanced System Settings>>Environment Variables>>System Variables>>Path>>Edit